usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 ### The other person’s point of view

 * Instead of listing all of the reasons why the other person is wrong, imagine what they might be thinking and why.
 * You don’t have to completely accept the other person’s point of view, but you should be interested in learning about it.
-As Wharton professor and social psychologist Adam Grant explores in his book The Originals: How Non-Conformists Move the World, asking people with extreme political views how their preferred policies work (i.e., showing interest in learning about their position) actually helps them become more moderate.
+As Wharton professor and social psychologist Adam Grant explores in his book _The Originals: How Non-Conformists Move the World_, asking people with extreme political views how their preferred policies work (i.e., showing interest in learning about their position) actually helps them become more moderate.
 Asking why they believe a certain way can make them hold onto their beliefs more strongly.
 However, when asked to reflect, there's evidence to suggest that they are more likely to then realize the complexity of the issues and that there may be middle ground.
 Consider how to apply this principle with those in your organization with extreme views.

 ### Feelings